-During this time, the majority of the park’s roads are completely snow-free, though snow can linger on higher elevation trails well into June and sometimes July.
-Keep in mind that summer is often the start of California’s fire season, so smoke and haze are common.
+Most of the park’s roads are completely snow-free by May, though snow can linger on higher elevation trails well into June and sometimes July.
+Remember that summer is often the start of California’s fire season, so smoke and haze are common.

 Best time for camping

-The best time for camping in Yosemite National Park is in late summer and early fall, especially the first two weeks of September.
+The best time for camping in Yosemite National Park is from mid-August to mid-September.

-During this time, the vast majority of campgrounds are open, including seasonal options like North Pines, Lower Pines, Tuolumne, Porcupine Flat, Summerdale, and Bridalveil Creek.
+During this time, most campgrounds are open, including seasonal options like North Pines, Lower Pines, Tuolumne, Porcupine Flat, Summerdale, and Bridalveil Creek.

-However, unlike mid-summer, it’s often easier to get campground reservations if you choose to camp after Labor Day (the first Monday in September) as most school districts begin classes soon afterward.
+However, unlike mid-summer, it’s often easier to get campground reservations if you camp after Labor Day (the first Monday in September), as most school districts begin classes soon afterward.

 Plus, the temperatures during the late summer and early fall are still comfortable, so it’s unlikely that it will be too cold at night.